Zaidfarooqui18/GlobalPathwaysAI/README.md

-# GlobalPathwaysAI
+# 🌍 Global Pathways AI
 A neutral, AI-powered decision engine that helps students decide between studying locally or abroad.
 Features a custom ROI calculator, visa probability estimation, and a comparison matrix to eliminate agent bias.

-# 🌍 Global Pathways AI

 **Plan your education and career with data, not guesswork.**

 Global Pathways AI is a transparency-first decision support platform designed to help graduates and early-career professionals answer one core question: *Should I stay local or go abroad?*